Healthy Nurse, Healthy Nation® Blog - Balanced Bites: How Nurses Can Master Eating in Moderation

 Published

-Have you ever tried a restrictive diet that cuts out your favorite foods?
-Maybe it led to short-term weight loss and health improvements, but as soon as you started eating your beloved salty or sugary snacks again, you found yourself back at square one.
+I tried a restrictive diet that cut out my favorite foods, but as soon as I started eating salty or sugary snacks that I love again, I found myself back at square one.

 While restricting certain foods is the most common type of diet, research shows it’s not effective in the long run.
 Restrictive diets often lead to short-term weight loss followed by weight regain, creating a cycle of frustration and disappointment.